 Students with English as a second language (ESOL) are funded by the Ministry of Education to receive extra support in their learning if they meet the criteria.
 A teacher-aide implements special programmes for these students that are developed by the Special Needs Co-ordinator.

 We offer second language learning at Year 7 and Year 8 in French and German.
 Aspects of Maori Language (Te Reo) are taught at all levels and incorporated into all curriculum areas.

-Year 7 and Year 8 students are transported by bus to Maramarua School on Wednesday, Thursday, or Friday each fortnight.
+Year 7 and Year 8 students are transported by bus to Rosehill School on Wednesday.
 Students cover Food and Materials Technology.
-Fees are set annually by the BOT at Maramarua.
-Bombay BOT pay $15.00 per child for administration and plant maintenance.
+Fees are set annually by the BOT at Rosehill.
+Bombay's BOT pays $15.00 per child for administration and plant maintenance.
 Parents pay an annual fee to cover the costs of all materials used.